fmhy/edit/docs/beginners-guide.md

 Before installing any file, its recommended to scan the setup / install with **[VirusTotal](https://www.virustotal.com/)**.
 If you're having trouble determining if something is a false positive, refer to the **[Scan Guide](https://rentry.co/VTGuide)**, or send it to us in Discord and we'll take a look for you.

-!!!note Most antivirus software is bloatware.
-As long as you stick to trusted sources you will be fine with just Windows Defender, and an occasional [Malwarebytes](https://www.malwarebytes.com/) scan.
+!!!note Most antivirus programs are unnecessary and can cause slow down.
+If you use trusted websites, Windows Defender should be all you need to stay safe, and you can run a [Malwarebytes](https://www.malwarebytes.com/) scan from time to time for extra protection.

 ***